nego18/rock-paper-scissors/README.md

 # rock-paper-scissors
-Open te console in your browser and enjoy the game
+Open the console in your browser and enjoy the game